Master’s in Counseling Degrees in California – Explore Online and On-Campus Options

-In California alone, there are over 20 schools that offer master’s in counseling programs, with options to specialize in fields like career counseling, rehabilitation counseling, mental health counseling or marriage and family therapy.
-Whether you choose to pursue licensure as a Licensed Professional Clinical Counselor (LPCC), a Licensed Marriage and Family Therapist (LMFT) or another type of counselor, California’s Master of Counseling programs may help to equip you with the skills and training necessary to assist others through pivotal moments of their lives.
+In California alone, there are several schools that offer master’s in counseling programs, with options to specialize in fields like career counseling, rehabilitation counseling, mental health counseling, and marriage and family therapy.
+Whether you choose to pursue licensure as a Licensed Professional Clinical Counselor (LPCC), a Licensed Marriage and Family Therapist (LMFT), or another type of counselor, California’s Master of Counseling programs may help you acquire the necessary skills and training to assist others through life’s pivotal moments.

 In this Guide: